nus-cs2103-AY2122S1/tp/docs/team/lwlshawn.md

 user to quickly return to the table of contents conveniently at sensible places.
 I also included many more examples of how to use commands and what behavior to expect, in addition to several images to help the user understand exactly how commands were meant to behave

+* Given that the changes are general and are all over the entire document, I thought it was easiest to provide a link to the relevant PR, instead of trying to copy and paste snippets: https://github.com/AY2122S1-CS2103T-W08-3/tp/pull/287

 #### Contributions to the DG
 * I wrote up a few sections of the "Implementation" portion of the developer guide, to explain various design decisions